prepare/ChromiumFX/Readme.md

 * **Using ChromiumFX**

-If you don't want to build ChromiumFX yourself, you can find the current release in the download section.
-The download package already comes bundled with the needed CEF binaries.
-For required and optional components, see cef/README.txt.
+If you don't want to build ChromiumFX yourself, you can find the current release binaries in the download section.
+For the required CEF version, see CefVersion.txt in the download package.

 Then take a look at the [wiki](https://bitbucket.org/wborgsm/chromiumfx/wiki/Home).